josecriane/nixos-config/README.md

 - [ ] Remove waybar, swaync, wofi

 - [ ] Quickshell Redo
-  - [ ] Refactored in DS
   - [ ] Use stylix colors
   - [ ] Add mic icon to the audio tray
   - [ ] OSD
     - [ ] Fix right osd border with session
     - [ ] Add mic muted on osd
   - [ ] Refactor notifications
-  - [ ] Refactor all StateLayer use must be a Button, and review the other MouseArea
-  - [ ] Check new traymenu, submenu, hasChild
-  - [ ] Use popout background in all elements drawers/Backgrounds
   - [ ] Launcher
     - [ ] Close other popouts when the launcher open
     - [ ] Fix calc